^

 He wobbles - he's having a hard time staying upright.
 "I don't 'member."

-The guns drift south.
-The people turn around to whisper among themselves, and he catches only bits and pieces.
+The little people turn around to whisper among themselves, and he catches only bits and pieces.

 "...can't let him stay..."